CleverCloud/documentation/content/doc/addons/materia-db-kv.md

 ## Creating a MateriaDB KV database

-You can use the Clever CLI to create your MateriaDB KV addon: `clever addon create kv DATABASE_NAME`
+You can use the Clever CLI to create your MateriaDB KV add-on: `clever addon create kv DATABASE_NAME`

 Then you can set the environment variables you need to connect to your MateriaDB KV, `source <(clever addon env addon ADDON_ID -F shell)`.